-After checking out your equipment and changing into your wet suit, first carry your board and place it on the windward side of the dock, fin over the edge.
+After checking out your equipment and changing into your wet suit and PFD and/or harness, first carry your board (with universal) and place it on the upwind side of the dock, fin (aka skeg) over the edge and pointed down.
 Then get your sail.
 Always launch and return to the downwind side of the dock (same side as the sailboats are tied up on).
 Never launch from the upwind side of the dock.
 Never leave your sail on the dock unattended, even for a few minutes.
 It is courteous to try to leave the end of the dock for short board sailors.

 Return to the downwind side of the dock.
 Pull your board and rig on the dock.
-Move the board over to the upwindside of the dock.
-Return your sail to the sail locker.
+Move the board over to the upwind side of the dock.
+Return your sail to the sail rack.
 Rinse it off if it's muddy.
 Do not leave a sail unattended by the hose (near the boat hoist).